-His the world premiere of Barney Norris’ new adaptation of Kazuo Ishiguro’s THE REMAINS OF THE DAY is currently at Northampton Royal & Derngate:
+In the same year the world premiere of Barney Norris’ new adaptation of Kazuo Ishiguro’s THE REMAINS OF THE DAY played at Northampton Royal & Derngate, before heading out on a UK tour:

 ★★★★ “Christopher Haydon’s production…gives us well-orchestrated, cerebral theatre.”
 The Guardian (read the full review )